Ranger Restart and Coronavirus FAQ - Student

-I noticed there are two types of online classes, what is the difference?
+I noticed there are online classes and hybrid classes, what are the differences?

-Traditional Online Classes (e.g. UWP 101-001 Room: Online) have no scheduled meeting times, but, there will be regular due dates for assignments and scheduled times for quizzes and exams.
+Traditional Online Classes (e.g. UWP 101-001 Room: Online) have no scheduled meeting times, but, there will be regular due dates for assignments and scheduled times for online quizzes and exams.

 Scheduled Online Classes (e.g. UWP-101-002 Room: Online MWF 9:00-9:53) will meet virtually on the scheduled days and times.

 Will there be a charge if my course is moved to an online format?

 The online course fees will not be charged for any class that was previously scheduled for in-person instruction and moved online for spring due to COVID-19.

 What should I do if I don’t want to take an online course?

 We recognize that the online format is not the best learning approach for everyone, however, we hope that most students will be able to create a schedule with a mix of online and in-person courses to help address these concerns.
 Work with your advisor to achieve the schedule that works best for you.

 What happens if I want to take all online?

 With more online course options, this may be possible.
 After the schedule is updated, work with your advisor to see whether you can adjust your schedule accordingly.

 Will there be an option for credit/no credit this Spring?

 At this time, we do not plan to offer a credit/no credit option for Spring.